 Then my roommate walked in one afternoon and I told her she looked amazing (what the heck did she do to her hair that day?).
 She had simply gotten tired of her boring long hair and booked a last minute appointment with Samantha at J-Elle Salon.
 I couldn’t believe it, her hair was still long but was flowy and luxurious looking all of a sudden (not kidding).
 Thanks to a new client referral system, I ended up paying $18 + tip for my cut.
 That’s cheaper than each product I walked away with!!

 I admitted that I needed to go shorter because my hair repertoire typically consists of throwing a wet bun on top of my head in the morning.
+I cannot remember the last time I had any actual hair treatments or if I ever have.
 I don’t own a hairdryer (mine kind of blew up a few years back..) and rarely touch a straightener, so I rely on the generosity of my roommates on the occasional weekends when I want to do my hair.

 Next, she demonstrated how to use a beachy waves spray and curl repair product with an airdry+diffuser method when I want a low-maintenance styling option.
 Before that style completely set, she grab a brush and demonstrated a blowout for me as well.
 That’s the final look I walked away with.